ipverse/bot-ip-blocks/README.md

 A few things worth knowing:

 - Prefixes are aggregated.
 Adjacent and overlapping CIDR blocks get merged into their parent, single IPs are promoted to `/32` or `/128`, and the result is the smallest CIDR set covering the same address space.
-- `generated_at` is RFC3339 UTC.
+- Each commit in this repo is a refresh, so `git log` is the canonical timeline.
-- If an upstream fetch failed, the provider is still emitted with empty arrays and a `fetch_error` field.
-That way consumers can spot gaps without having to diff against the previous run.
+- If an upstream fetch fails, the provider is still emitted with empty arrays, so the shape of the document stays stable.
-- A provider with zero IPv4 *and* zero IPv6 prefixes counts as `providers_failed` in the top-level stats even when nothing technically errored.
-That catches silent upstream format changes (something we've been bitten by more than once).
+- Any provider with zero IPv4 *and* zero IPv6 prefixes counts as `providers_failed` in the top-level stats, whether the fetch errored or whether it returned a 200 with content we couldn't parse anymore.
+That's how silent upstream format changes surface (something we've been bitten by more than once).

 ## How to use